-Note: Panel 1 reports observed traffic under the bell-ringing conditions (December 2009).
-Panel 2 imputes traffic in Door 3 as the deviation in Doors 1 and 2 traffic from that of Opp1 (4847).
-Panel 3 reports observed traffic under the placebo conditions; i.e. without solicitation (July-August 2013).
-Panel 4 imputes traffic in Door 3 in the same way as Panel 2, using the placebo data.
+NOTE.-Panel A reports observed traffic under the bell ringing conditions (December 2009).
+Panel B imputes traffic in door 3 as the deviation in doors 1 and 2 traffic from that of Opp1 (4,847).
+Panel C reports observed traffic under the placebo conditions, i.e., without solicitation (July-August 2013).
+Panel D imputes traffic in door 3 in the same way as panel B, using the placebo data.

-The surprising lack of shoppers entering Doors 1 and 2 under the Ask conditions is our first evidence of net avoidance.
-A standard statistical test, such a t-test in an OLS framework, reveals this difference is significant beyond the 0.01 level.
+The surprising lack of shoppers entering doors 1 and 2 under the ask conditions is our first evidence of net avoidance.
+A standard statistical test, such as a t-test in an OLS framework, reveals that this difference is significant beyond the .01 level.
 Such a test relies on two important assumptions.
 First, the null hypotheses require that the treatment blocks be independent and identically distributed conditional on the day of the week, time of the day, and the product.
-We consider the first two reasonable assumptions because the Latin square configuration ensured that each 92-minute treatment block occurred once in each of the four time slots and once on each of the four days (Mon-Thurs).
+We consider the first two reasonable assumptions because the Latin square configuration ensured that each 92minute treatment block occurred once in each of the four time slots and once on each of the four days (Monday-Thursday).
 It is possible, however, that a certain time was particularly popular on a certain weekday.
-For example, it might be that the Ask conditions just happened to be assigned to unpopular day-of-week by time-of-day spots, which would explain the low counted passings.
-Since there were only 16 treatment blocks, random assignment does not ensure the independence of treatment blocks from the day-time slot.
+For example, it might be that the ask conditions just happened to be assigned to unpopular day of week by time of day spots, which would explain the low counted passings.
+Since there were only 16 treatment blocks, random assignment does not ensure the independence of treatment blocks from the daytime slot.
 Moreover, with only 16 treatment blocks, traditional test statistics require a normality assumption.14

 We use the placebo data to validate both of these assumptions.
-In Panel 3 of Table 3 the "conditions" in the placebo data occupy the same time-of-day and day-of-week positions as they did in the original data, but there is no charitable solicitation.
-Total traffic is stable in the placebo conditions; counted traffic through Doors 1 and 2 is around 4,350 in all conditions.
-In the placebo data we have an accurate count of traffic at Door 3, which is stable at about 17% of traffic.
-In Panel 4 we conduct the same exercise as Panel 2 with the placebo data, that is, supposing we did not have access to Door 3 data and had to infer it as deviations using Opp1.
-The deviations range from 26 to -101, and sum to -63, which stands in stark contrast to the total 1726 displaced passings in the bell-ringing conditions.
-These results suggest that time-of-day by day-of-week interaction effects cannot explain the substantial differences in traffic we observe in the bell-ringing treatments.
-Second, we show in the Appendix that both total traffic and the residuals from a regression on day and time dummies are well approximated by a normal distribution (Shapiro-Wilk tests give p-values of 0.97 and 0.44 for total traffic and residuals respectively), indicating that this assumption was not problematic either.
+In panel C of table 3 the "conditions" in the placebo data occupy the same time of day and day of week positions as they did in the original data, but there is no charitable solicitation.
+Total traffic is stable in the placebo conditions; counted traffic through doors 1 and 2 is around 4,350 in all conditions.
+In the placebo data we have an accurate count of traffic at door 3, which is stable at about 17 percent of traffic.
+In panel D we conduct the same exercise as panel B with the placebo data, that is, supposing that we did not have access to door 3 data and had to infer it as deviations using Opp1.
+The deviations range from 26 to -101 and sum to -63, which stands in stark contrast to the total 1,726 displaced passings in the bell ringing conditions.
+These results suggest that time of day by day of week interaction effects cannot explain the substantial differences in traffic we observe in the bell ringing treatments.
+Second, we show in the online appendix that both total traffic and the residuals from a regression on day and time dummies are well approximated by a normal distribution (Shapiro-Wilk tests give p-values of .97 and .44 for total traffic and residuals, respectively), indicating that this assumption was not problematic either.